Program Director (of Equal Pay Today and Other Strategic Initiatives)

 - Ability to be an effective liaison and representative for the organization; and

 - Resourceful, patient, persistent and most importantly, passionate about equal pay for women.

-Are you ready to join our team at ERA?
-Applications will be reviewed on a rolling basis, with a preference to receive applications as soon as possible and certainly by March 1.
-Please send your resume, a cover letter expressing your interest in this position and describing your qualifications, as well as 3 professional references to email@example.com.
-Applications will be reviewed promptly in anticipation of a March 2019 start date.
+Applications will be reviewed on a rolling basis, in anticipation of a start date in May or June 2019.
+Send your resume, a cover letter, and references to email@example.com.
+Applications will be reviewed promptly in anticipation of a May or June 2019 start date.

 - VIDEO: 5 New Anti-Sexual Harassment Rights for CA Workers

 - Urge your legislators: Support the Paycheck Fairness Act!

 - Dear Betsy: We have a LOT to say.